cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("statespacer")` implements univariate state space models including structural and SARIMA models.
   Bayesian structural time series models are implemented in `r pkg("bsts")` and `r pkg("bayesSSM")`.
   Robust Kalman filtering is provided by `r pkg("RobKF")`.
+  Exact observation weights for the Kalman filter and smoother are available using `r pkg("wex")`.
 - *Non-Gaussian time series* can be handled with GLARMA state space models via `r pkg("glarma")`, and using Generalized Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")`  packages.
   `r pkg("GlarmaVarSel")` provides variable selection in high-dimensional sparse GLARMA models.